-IKEA opened its first shop in Älmhult, Sweden, in 1958.
-It took 5 years, and the small, retail company debuted its innovative idea at a 33,300sf m warehouse in Stockholm.
+IKEA introduced retail innovation many years ago when the founder of the company opened the first shop in Älmhult, Sweden, in 1958.
+It took 5 years, and the small, retail firm debuted its innovative concept at a 33,300 sfm warehouse in Stockholm.

 Motivated by the circular design unveiled Solomon R Guggenheim Museum in New York City, which assists visitors to follow a single path through the gallery, Ingvar Kamprad (IKEA founder) made a decision he would set his customers on a trip through a labyrinth of the retailer's offerings.